 Having a great site is a bit like opening a new bricks-and-mortar shop.
 Nice to have and some passing (or scrolling) by might see it, though probably not enough footfall or traffic to keep it open too long!
 Digital marketing is the next step to push your products and services out to the wider world.
 There’s an overload of information out there already, much of it bursting with jargon and articles conflicting with each other about what exactly you should be doing.

 However, we have filtered the facts, distilled the skills and condensed the content into something substantial that you can start applying today:

-SEO (Search Engine Optimisation) is the practice of adapting features of your website to increase your visibility on search engines like Google and Bing.
+SEO (Search Engine Optimisation) is the practice of adapting features of your website to increase your visibility on search engines like Google.
 This includes using popular keywords across the content of your website – from the website address or URL, to your images and product descriptions.

 It’s important to make sure your product images are defined with alt text.
 This is a short description to indicate what is in the image to allow search engines to index it and therefore, understand better what your product page is about.

 Bloggers are powerful influencers that are worth contacting to write reviews of your products.
 This type of externally generated content will give your customers more confidence in what you are selling and it will also provide a backlink to your website, which is a strong signal to search engines to rank you higher in their results.

 2. Pay Per Click Advertising

 PPC (Pay Per Click) advertising is something else worth considering if you’re confident in what you offer on your website and want to push more traffic via search engines by investing in boosting your visibility on Google.